vivid-inc/ash-ra-template/README.md

 # Ash Ra Template

-Simplistic template library featuring Clojure language processing with Ruby 2.0 ERB-esque syntax.
+Lightweight and fully-expressive ERB-esque template system featuring Clojure language processing.

 ![](ash-ra-workshop.png)

 **Motivation**: Of the Clojure templating libraries we found, none seemed to directly assist in porting a non-trivial amount of ERB-templated content from [Middleman](https://github.com/middleman/middleman) to a custom Clojure-based static site generation tool.
-We find that the ERB syntax contrasts well with Clojure, and being able to in-line arbitrary Clojure code is intoxicatingly pragmatic (also expressed as: Enough rope to hang oneself).
+We find the ability to in-line arbitrary Clojure code is intoxicatingly pragmatic (also expressed as: Enough rope to hang oneself).
-Seeking to wield such expressive power, we wrote Ash Ra Template, or **ART**.
+Seeking to wield such expressive power in a general-purpose templating system, we wrote Ash Ra Template, or **ART**.

 Works with Clojure 1.9 and newer.